timkindberg/zusteller/README.md

 Use it outside of React, using the `getState` prototype method.

-> Zustand has a `setState` method on the hook, but Zusteller does not.
-If you want to alter state you need to expose a method in your hook and use it, e.g. `useSomeZustellerState.getState().setSomething()`
+> zustand has a `setState` method on the hook, but zusteller does not.

 ```js
 const useStore = create(useState)